I’ve drunk Bombay Sapphire gin all over the world. Literally.

 If you are the designated driver, there are a few mocktails on the menu, which you get for free in addition to your miniature gin from the shop.

-How to plan your own Bombay Sapphire distillery tour
+How to visit the Bombay Sapphire distillery

 Types of tickets available